Multiscale Multi-Type Spatial Bayesian Analysis for High-Dimensional Data with Application to Wildfires and Migration: Introduction

 There are several papers that jointly model multiscale data (e.g., \citealp{GY02}; \citealp{FR05}; \citealp{Qu21}) and several papers that jointly model multi-type spatial data (e.g., \citealp{CA02}; \citealp{SH13}; \citealp{Wu15}; \citealp{Clark17}; \citealp{Jones18}; \citealp{Bradley22}; \citealp{WB24}).
 However, our goal is to propose a BHM for multi-type multiscale spatial data.
 Our approach uses a change of support (COS) method from point-referenced to county-level by adopting a basis function expansion \citep{Raim21}, and COS is achieved by integrating basis functions.
 Basis function expansions are particularly useful here because they imply cross-type-scale covariance and allow for nonlinear relationships that may be present in wildfire and population change (e.g., see \citealp{McConnell21} that describes that stronger relationships between these variables are present for more extreme wildfires).

 With the inclusion of the fire indicator variable that follows a Bernoulli distribution, our multi-type multiscale dataset is particularly high-dimensional with different response types.
-Traditionally, BHMs in such contexts are implemented using Markov chain Monte Carlo (MCMC) methods, such as the Gibbs Sampler and Metropolis-Hastings Algorithm .
+Traditionally, BHMs in such contexts are implemented using Markov chain Monte Carlo (MCMC) methods, such as the Gibbs Sampler and Metropolis-Hastings Algorithm.
 However, for our specific dataset, such implementations through MCMC become extremely difficult computationally due to the size of the dataset (99,205 in total) and complexity (e.g., multiscale in the multi-type settings, \citealp{Bradley22}).
-The high computational cost stems from the need to obtain high-dimensional dependent samples, tune the proposal densities , and ensure convergence of the samples , all of which require substantial time and effort.
-We bypass MCMC by extending a newly developed computationally efficient method, referred to as Exact Posterior Regression (EPR, \citealp{BC23}).
+The high computational cost stems from the need to obtain high-dimensional dependent samples, tune the proposal densities, and ensure convergence of the samples, all of which require substantial time and effort.
+We bypass MCMC by extending a newly developed computationally efficient method from \citet{BC23}.
 Traditional Bayesian hierarchical spatial models typically involve three terms, namely, large-scale variability, small-scale variability, and fine-scale variability \citep{cressie2011statistics}.
-However, in the EPR framework, a fourth term is introduced, which is referred to as a discrepancy term.
-By incorporating this new discrepancy term, \citet{BC23} show EPR to be capable of directly sampling independent replicates from the exact posterior distribution and is efficient in analyzing different types of spatial data (e.g., conditionally Gaussian, Poisson, and binomial).
-We further extend EPR to a multivariate multiscale setting.
+However, we consider a fourth term, which is referred to as a discrepancy term.
+By incorporating this new discrepancy term, \citet{BC23} shows that one can directly sampling independent replicates from the exact posterior distribution and is efficient in analyzing different types of spatial data (e.g., conditionally Gaussian, Poisson, and binomial).
+We further extend the use of a discrepancy term to a multivariate multiscale setting.

-Wildfires are also known to produce processes that have feedback, creating signal-to-noise error ( \citealp{Stavros14}; \citealp{bradley20}).
-In particular, wildfires release greenhouse gases, such as CO$_2$, which occurs with error.
-The release of greenhouse gases contributes to climate change which also occurs with error and contributes to increases in wildfires \citep{DV19}.
-Hence the error in the processes that produce wildfires are correlated with the signal-to-noise dependence (e.g., errors in greenhouse gas release affect the signal produced by processes governing climate change).